HOW A DUTCH PIG PRODUCER INCREASED EARNINGS BY 114 EUR PER SOW

 The results go beyond productivity for sows as the employees have more time to do the job:

 “The sows take better care of the piglets, keep more piglets alive, and less need to be re-inseminated.
 It means that we now have time half a day per week for maintenance and development ourselves, as we finish the tasks ahead of time. “

 EP199 came at an extra cost compared to the traditional sow feed, while the piglet feed was just a bit more expensive.

 In return, Bankers Agro got 2.24 more piglets weaned, reduced diarrhoea, and saved more than 11% of the amount of feed and a total of 3.5% of the feed cost.

 Keeping other costs and the piglet sales price fixed, Bankers Agro now earns 114 EUR more per sow per year, amounting to proximately 170.000 EUR more per year.

 “After learning about our results, Dutch farmers have asked us how we managed to get these results, several of them already decided to try it on their own farm as well.”

 Want to know more about EP199?

-The protein supports a healthy gut through changes of the animals’ gut microbiome.
-Beneficial bacteria are promoted, and pathogens repressed increasing the nutrient utilization, reducing inflammation, and most importantly providing more nutrients, antibodies, and a better microbiome to the developing foetuses and the newborn piglets.
+The protein supports a healthy gut through changes in the animals’ gut microbiome.
+Beneficial bacteria are promoted, and pathogens repressed, increasing nutrient utilization, reducing inflammation, and most importantly, providing more nutrients, antibodies, and a better microbiome to the developing foetuses and newborn piglets.